brumar/onionizer/README.md

 Let's discuss the pros and cons of using onionizer vs raw decorators.

-pros for onionizer middlewares:
+pros for onionizer middleware:
 - easier to read and write
 - features that eases the creation of your onion model

-cons for onionizer middlewares:
+cons for onionizer middleware:
 - extra library to depend on (or extra code if you copy and paste the code from onionizer.py in your utils.py, which is fine if you ask me)
 - some time required to get used to the API (but not much, it's really simple)

-I believe middlewares are a great pattern to build software by composition but also to share code between projects that revolves around the same API.
+I believe middleware are a great pattern to build software by composition but also to share code between projects that revolves around the same API.
 Generally, decorators are more thought as a way to handle cross-cutting concerns (logging, caching, etc.) and not as a way to share code between projects.
-Middlewares, on the other hand, are a great way to share code between projects that revolves around the same API (cf this [2022 pycon talk](https://www.youtube.com/watch?v=_t7GxTbKocc) where the author explain and demonstrates how the WSGI spec which defines the signature of python web applications allows to share code between frameworks when using middlewares.
+Middlewares, on the other hand, are a great way to share code between projects that revolves around the same API (cf this [2022 pycon talk](https://www.youtube.com/watch?v=_t7GxTbKocc) where the author explain and demonstrates how the WSGI spec which defines the signature of python web applications allows to share code between frameworks when using middleware.

-When the very same API is used by many projects, I think it's a good idea to provide a framework to help code authors (yourself included) to build their own middlewares without having to write raw decorators.
+When the very same API is used by many projects, I think it's a good idea to provide a framework to help code authors (yourself included) to build their own middleware without having to write raw decorators.
 Onionizer lets you bootstrap this framework.

 ## Gotchas